 The client application MUST send a RopRelease request after executing all subsequent operations on the table handle obtained through this ROP.

-The syntax of the RopGetContentsTable request and response buffers are specified in [MS-OXCROPS].
+The complete syntax of the RopGetContentsTable request and response buffers are specified in [MS-OXCROPS] section 2.2.3.16.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].